Diversifying the learning experience

 “The goal is to understand these risk factors and tailor treatment,” Dr. Jessani explained.
 “We need to understand each person’s journey and how it plays a role in the dental diseases they present with.”

-Dr. Jessani is bringing this evidence-based, person-centred approach to his new role at Schulich Dentistry, having joined the faculty in September as an Assistant Professor in Operative Dentistry and Coordinator of Community Dental Outreach.
+Dr. Jessani is bringing this evidence-based, person-centred approach to his new role at Schulich Dentistry, having joined the faculty in September as an Assistant Professor in Operative Dentistry and Director of Dental Outreach and Community Service.

 As a combined medical and dental faculty, he says the School provides exciting opportunities to work and teach within an interprofessional and interdisciplinary environment.
 “Conventionally, dentistry has been its own structure, but it is part of the primary health care model and a primary dental care provider can serve as a gateway to the health care system,” he said.
 “I’m looking forward to expanding my horizons and working collaboratively with other health experts.”